igorw/weblog/posts/2013-02-02-http-kernel-middlewares.md

 quite as feature-rich.
 One missing feature in particular is prefix matching.
 I'll leave that for another day.

-> There is one caveat here: Silex has a `terminate` method which must be
-> called after the response is sent.
-You need to keep a reference to the
-> original application and call that method.

 ## Better use cases

 So far I've only shown you logging and caching, which are both not very sexy